MahdiarShirzad/devmatrix/README.md

 AI is not treated as an isolated feature.

 It is integrated into workflows where reasoning, analysis, and contextual assistance can provide real value.

+## Personalizable

+Developers spend a significant amount of time inside development tools.

+DevMatrix therefore treats the interface itself as part of the developer experience.

+Themes, typography, and other customization features are designed to let developers shape the environment around their preferences.

 ---